-Posted by Abbie Porter, Legal Apprentice
+Posted by Abbie Porter, Trainee Legal Executive

-Starting your career in law: legal apprenticeships
+Starting my career in law: legal apprenticeships

 I was recently featured in the Berks, Bucks & Oxfordshire Law Society’s magazine sharing my experience as a legal apprentice.
 Here’s what I had to say..